 TWEET OF THE NIGHT: "Nice to see some actual snow falling for the first time to put some winter in the Winter Olympics."

-GLOSSARY: Maybe it's too late this time, but NBC should consider a glossary of moves for some of these aerial competitions.
+GLOSSARY: Maybe it's too late this time, but NBC should consider a glossary of moves for some of these snowboard and freestyle competitions.
 What is a "double cork 1260," for example?
 And that's one of the simpler ones.
 Be fun to find out how they got their names in the first place.

 CELEBRITY TO CELEBRITY: Ryan Seacrest was a good choice to profile South Korean figure skater Yuna Kim and her level of celebrity in her home country.
 We could have done without the "look at me" moment of Seacrest putting skates on to stumble around the ice.

 WEIR WARDROBE WATCH: Johnny had a charcoal grey suit jacket with black, leopardlike stripes, black leather pants and a jeweled collar.
 Bob Costas gave Weir and partner Tara Lipinski a prime-time segment to discuss the upcoming women's skating competition, a sign their stars are rising at NBC.

 LONG DISTANCE SKATE: Speedskating gold medalist Dan Jansen — from back when non-Dutch skaters occasionally won medals — did some solid work with NBC's coverage of long-distance races Tuesday.
 He explained how ice in arenas near sea level is harder to skate on, and how that works to the disadvantage of U.S. skaters.
 NBC also told the rich story behind the men's 10,000-meter race, with Dutch skater Sven Kramer's attempt to win the gold medal denied him by a coach's mistake four years ago.
 Kramer started out quickly, but Jansen quickly and correctly observed that he didn't have the strength to beat countryman Jorrit Bergsma.